 It’s best to consider the sources of each camp.
 The anti-microwave camp tends to rely on the Powerwatch summary of old Russian studies and un-reviewed studies by Kopp and Hertel.
 Those claiming that microwaves are safe are backed by federal agencies, university studies, and safety experts.

-Though it appears that both sides of this issue can cite studies as proof that they are right, a large majority of scholars, researchers, federal agencies, and those in the medical field believe the use of microwave ovens is safe.
+Although it appears that both sides of this issue can cite studies as proof that they are right, a vast majority of scholars, researchers, federal agencies, and those in the medical field believe microwave ovens are safe.